StatsRhian/nice-stuff/README.md

 ## Training

+> This was one of the best workshops I've attended, in my life (RSS attendee 2025)

 > I enjoyed every minute of the course.
 The presenter has great teaching skills.

 > Rhian was very good.
 Very knowledgeable and good sense of humour.
 Eager to go off on tangents to demonstrate other little programming gems - a sign of someone who really knows their stuff and enjoys it!
 That comes across very clearly.